Treasury Deal Kills Trump’s ‘Revenge Tax’ After G7 Agreement

 According to the provision, the punitive tax would target countries like Canada or the United Kingdom that levy “unfair” corporate taxes, which include digital services taxes (DSTs), diverted profits taxes (DPTs), and undertaxed profits rules (UTPRs) on the U.S.

-The measure, which is undergoing revisions by the U.S. Senate, would impose a 5% additional tax rate each year, above statutory rates, capped at 15%.
+The measure, now poised to be eliminated from Trump’s megabill, would impose a 5% additional tax rate each year, above statutory rates, capped at 15%.
 That’s down from the 20% cap the House Republicans had drafted originally.

 The Joint Committee on Taxation (JCT) suggests that the House version of the revenge tax would raise $116 billion over the next decade.

-Senate Republicans also delayed the start date of the revenge tax by one year.
-That means that if the OBBBA is signed into law, the new tax would be effective as of 2027.
+Senate Republicans also planned to delay the start date of the revenge tax by one year in their version of the bill.
+That means if the provision were kept in OBBBA and the legislation was passed into law, the new tax would be effective as of 2027.

 Revenge tax would cause job loss